swisspost/design-system/packages/styles/README.md

 ## Migrations Schematics

-Schematics are used to transform a software project by adapting it to current Design System Styles.
+Schematics are used to transform an Angular software project by adapting it to current Design System Styles.

 ### Testing